Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Introduction

 \section{Introduction}

-Landscape painting~\cite{andrews1999landscape, clunas1997art, conisbee1996painting,way2001computer} holds a significant place in traditional art, depicting natural scenes to convey the artist's aesthetic vision and emotional connection to nature.
-This genre utilizes tools such as ink, water, paper, and brushes, emphasizing artistic conception, brush and ink intensity variations, balanced composition, and effective use of negative space.
-With advances in computer technology, the generation of landscape paintings through modern algorithms has become a promising area of research.
+\PARstart{L}{andscape} painting holds a significant place in traditional art, depicting natural scenes to convey the artist's aesthetic vision and emotional connection to nature~\cite{kang2020compressed, wang2023attentionGAN, kang2021tunable, lin2021styleTransfer, lu2022tileImagesGAN}.
+This genre utilizes tools such as ink, water, paper, and brushes, emphasizing artistic conception, brush and ink intensity variations, balanced composition, and effective use of negative space~\cite{yang2022deep, sun2023paint}.
+With the development of computer technology, especially diffusion, the generation of landscape paintings through modern algorithms has become a promising area of research~\cite{sun2023paint}.

+The creative process of landscape painting involves several intricate stages: outlining, chapping, rubbing, moss-dotting, and coloring, as shown in Figure~\ref{fig:fig1_Processes} (a)~\cite{sun2023paint}.
+Outlining is the initial stage where the artist sketches the basic structure and composition of the landscape~\cite{sun2023paint, yao2024enhancing}.
+Chapping involves the careful depiction of textures, requiring an understanding of how to use brushstrokes to convey different natural surfaces.
+Rubbing and dyeing necessitate meticulous control over ink intensity and moisture, balancing between depth and subtlety in shading~\cite{sun2023paint}.
+Moss-dotting requires a flexible and natural technique to create the illusion of texture and dimension, adding complexity and life to the painting.
+Finally, coloring demands a keen sense of color harmony to ensure the overall unity and aesthetic appeal of the artwork~\cite{yao2024enhancing}.
+The complexity and precision involved in each stage contribute to the overall challenge of creating landscape paintings~\cite{sun2023paint, yao2024enhancing}.